ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 > graphics grabbed from [Munkres 75](#Munkres75)

-Beware that for non-[[finite set|finite]] products, the descriptions of the product topology is not as simple.
+Beware for non-[[finite set|finite]] products, the descriptions of the product topology is not as simple.
 This we turn to below in example \ref{InfiniteProductTopologicalSpace}, after introducing the general concept of [[limits]] in the [[category of topological spaces]].